Renormalisation in the flow approach for singular SPDEs: Introduction

 Note that, according to our definitions, if no renormalisation was involved, this relation would be trivial.
 We also introduce, as it has already been done in previous works, a bilinear operator $B$ corresponding to the Fréchet term in the Polchinski equation (see Definition \ref{defb}).
 We prove a morphism property in Proposition \ref{graft} with the grafting operators

 Note that the last sum is in fact finite, as the decorations on the edges of the trees cannot be of order more that $q$, that was fixed above.
 It will be the case for most of the sums in this paper, but we prefer this lighter notation.
 The graft $\rgraft_a$ represents grafting with an edge that represents the kernel $\D^a\dot G_\mu$.
 A subtle phenomenon already occurs in this expression.
 It roughly says that when taking to renormalised terms, grafting one onto another gives the right renormalised tree, with in the middle a red edge.
 The renormalisation does not act on this edge.
 More precisely, during the extraction procedure of $\Delta_r$, the red edges are left untouched.
-What could be seen as a mere algebraic trick has in fact an analytical interpretation.
-One can note that $\dot G_1=0$, so that when considering the renormalised terms $\Pi_1^R\tau$, selecting an edge and switching it red actually removes it and thus does not intervene any more in the renormalisation, that is by the way the same as in regularity structures.\\
+What could be seen as a mere algebraic trick has in fact an analytical interpretation.\\

-With the help of these two properties, we can show that our definition of $\Pi_\mu^R$ satisfies a flow equation on the coefficients (see Proposition \ref{flowcoeff}) that is a rewriting of the equation that is normally defines the force coefficients.
+With the help of these two properties, we can show that our definition of $\Pi_\mu^R$ satisfies a flow equation on the coefficients (see Proposition \ref{flowcoeff}) that is a rewriting of the equation that defines the force coefficients.
 One can then make the following observation: we define explicitly coefficients through an evaluation map.
 These coefficients satisfy the same inductive relation and initial conditions as in the original method.
 Therefore they indeed match the other construction, but where in the original version the renormalisation was implicit, it is clearly identified in our case.\\

 We also show some subsequent results.
 In Section \ref{coherence}, we show that our ansatz defined independently of the Polchinski equation, actually solves it, or at least a truncated version.
 This sanity check may be viewed as the counterpart of the coherence result proved in \cite{BCCH} in the context of regularity structures.
 The result is much simpler in the present context.
 We show in Theorem \ref{coherence} that the ansatz almost satisfies the Polchinski equation, in the sense that it satisfies the following truncated version: